Lanilor/Simple-Mods-Collection/README.md

 ## Single Plant Textures Patch
 A small patch that changes the textures of rice and haygrass to single plants.
 This gives a cleaner look and a small performance increase.

+## Small Maps
+This mod adds more smaller map sizes.
+Small maps mean less resources, less building space and less time to react to raids which increases your overall game difficulty.
+Furthermore smaller maps increase the games performance by a significant part.

+Can safely be added or removed to existing saves.
+New map sizes are 100, 125, 150 and 175.